Kolaru/GoodStartAtPythonForScientists/exercises/numpy/instructions.md

 Compute the average trajectory.

 Find the most average trajectory in the dataset.
-To do that find the trajectory that has the lowest euclidean distance to the average.
+To do that find the trajectory that has the lowest Euclidean distance to the average.

-`np.argmin` gives you the index of the minimum element in an array and may prove usefull.
+`np.argmin` gives you the index of the minimum element in an array and may prove useful.

 ## Center of mass